shadowga/website/_docs/1/d-servranks.md

 title: 1d.
 Ranks and titles
 permalink: /docs/1/d-ranksandtitles/
 ---
+Having a system of ranks and titles is a great way of organising our community, although the two should not be confused as they carry important differences.
+Knowing our various ranks allows members to identify administrators more easily while our titles are great for both recognition and communication.

 ## Administrator ranks
 To enforce the server rules, we have set up a small group of server administrators.
 They are given administrative tools, such as banning and grief logging, to keep the server from going out of control.